Triplex Plunger Pump Discharge Pulsation Dampener: Working, Sizing and Problems

 When a Dampener Cannot Solve the Problem

 Nozzle and downstream restrictions can also create false conclusions.
 In jetting service, a blocked nozzle can cause pressure spikes.
-A worn nozzle can lower pressure and change the pulse behavior.
+A worn nozzle can lower pressure and change pulse behavior.
 The article on triplex plunger pump nozzle size calculation for high pressure jetting is useful when discharge pulsation appears together with jetting performance problems.

 Maintenance Checks for Pulsation Dampeners

-Bladder and diaphragm condition should be checked when symptoms indicate failure.
-Sudden loss of dampening, liquid at the gas valve, rapid precharge loss, or unstable pressure after recent charging can indicate internal element damage.
-Always depressurize safely before inspection.
-High pressure trapped liquid can be dangerous even after the pump has stopped.
+Bladder and diaphragm condition should be checked when symptoms point toward internal failure.
+Sudden loss of dampening, liquid at the gas valve, rapid precharge loss, or unstable pressure soon after charging can indicate internal element damage.

 Selection Notes for Buyers and Engineers

 When buying a dampener, specify more than thread size and pressure rating.
 Provide pump flow, operating pressure, maximum allowable pressure, pump speed, number of plungers, fluid, temperature, connection type, material compatibility, installation orientation, and acceptable pressure ripple.
-This helps the supplier select a dampener that actually matches the duty.

 Final Engineering View